willowec/characterizing-pytorch-power/docs/Journal.md

 It really kind of just looks like somehow the data result arrays are getting messed up.
 Is there a branching path I missed?

+## 4/25/2025

+I got the full run done on broadwell-ep at least, so now its time for model creation/analysis.
+Can't devote too much time though, I need to have my cyber security final project on lock by Thursday.